Whole Spelt Flour Gnocchi – Basic Recipe

 • Boil the water in a tall pot, when it boils, lower the heat and pour all the flour into the pot.

-Quickly mix with a long-handled spoon until the flour binds into one coarse mixture.
+Stir quickly with a long-handled spoon until the flour merges into a single rough mixture.

-Transfer the mixture onto the work surface, let it cool enough to handle with your hands, and knead it.
+Transfer the mixture to the work surface, let it cool enough to handle it with your hands, and knead it.

 You can cover it with a bowl and let it rest for a while, but it’s optional.
-This time I went straight to shaping.
+This time I proceeded immediately to shaping.

 preparing spelt gnocchi

-• After forming the dough rolls, cut the gnocchi with a knife.
-The gnocchi can be left as is, in chunks, or they can be rolled on a gnocchi board or the tines of a fork.
-But as you already know, the classic shape of gnocchi at my house is this with the dimple made with the index finger.
+• After forming the pasta breadsticks, cut the gnocchi with a knife.
+The gnocchi can be left like this, in chunks, or they can be rolled on a gnocchi board and the tines of a fork.
+But as you already know, the classic shape of homemade gnocchi in my home is this with the indent made with the index finger.

 how to shape the dimple

-• I also remember that when I was a child, my mom occasionally rolled them on the back of a grater.
-I want to remember to try this next time! 🙂
+• 👉 When I was a child, occasionally my mom would roll them on the back of a grater.
+I want to remember to try that next time! 🙂 (Update: here they are! –> Semolina Gnocchi)

-For cooking gnocchi, I refer you to the water and flour gnocchi recipe, where you can see photos of all steps, including cooking.
-The cooking is identical for all types of homemade gnocchi, and always very quick.
+For cooking the gnocchi, I refer you to the water and flour gnocchi recipe, where you can see photos of all the steps, including cooking.
+Cooking is the same for all types of homemade gnocchi and always very quick.

-Here’s how these whole spelt flour gnocchi look after cooking (here simply seasoned with butter and sage):
+Here’s how these whole spelt flour gnocchi look after cooking (here simply dressed with butter and sage):

 cooked whole spelt flour gnocchi